Online Safety for Kids: A Parent's Complete Guide (2026)

 Middle schoolers can handle more independence with regular check-ins and clear rules.
 This is a pivotal age for teaching digital citizenship and the permanence of online actions.
 Children in this age group are developing social identities and are particularly vulnerable to social engineering attacks and peer pressure.

-Appropriate boundaries include limited social media access with private accounts only, regular parent reviews of friend lists and account activity, clear rules about posting photos without location data, gaming voice chat only on approved platforms with known friends, and continued device use in common areas during initial social media adoption.
+Appropriate boundaries include limited social media access with private accounts only, regular parent reviews of friend lists and account activity, clear rules about posting photos without location data, and gaming voice chat only on approved platforms with known friends.
 Teach children directly that everything they post creates a record that cannot be fully erased—this concept of digital permanence is the single most protective lesson at this age.

 High School (14–18 Years)